-Finding colorful plants for partially or fully shaded flower beds present a unique challenge for gardeners.
-When it comes to shade-loving plants, there are only a few to choose from.
-So how to create fantastically stunning, vibrant displays in your more challenging areas?
+Finding colorful plants for shady flower beds present a unique challenge for gardeners.
+Whether you’re dealing with a partially or fully shaded spot, when it comes to shade-loving plants, there are fewer to choose from.
+So how to create stunning, vibrant displays in your more challenging areas?

 Two things: a bit of imagination and a little bit of knowledge.